Sujan-Naik/Sujan-Naik/README.md

 # Hi, I’m @Sujan-Naik
 I am currently in my 3rd year studying a BSc in Computer Science at Kings College University

+## I am currently working on a Game in Unity for a final year project

-## My interests and expertise are in:
+## My interests are in:
+  - Game development
   - Full-stack web-development
   - Machine learning
-  - Game development
   - Robotics

 ### I have developed full-stack group projects with the following web development stacks: